tacofoundation/mrio/docs/en/specification/multidimensional-geotiff-specification.md

 `under construction` at the time of writing, despite having been released months ago.
 This issue is particularly critical given that Zarr's official implementation is written in Python, as opposed to the cross-platform C implementations found in formats such as HDF or GeoTIFF (GDAL).
-The direct consequence is a lack of interoperability **even within software that implements the Zarr format**.
+The direct consequence is a lack of interoperability between the software that implements the Zarr format.
-From my perspective, Zarr cannot be considered a viable option for production until a clear plan for a cross-platform implementation is established.
-Currently, there are efforts to support Zarr in GDAL, but it seems that its community is shifting towards Rust, specifically with the Icechunk project.
+From our perspective, Zarr cannot be considered a viable option for production until a clear plan for a cross-platform implementation is established.
+Currently, there are efforts to support [Zarr in GDAL](https://gdal.org/en/stable/drivers/raster/zarr.html), but it seems that its community is shifting towards Rust, specifically with the [Icechunk project](https://icechunk.io/en/latest/).

 ## Final thoughts

 As you can see, there is no perfect format for n-dimensional data.
-With mCOG, we aim to provide a simple, stable, and explicit format for n-dimensional arrays.
+With mCOG, we aim to provide a simple, stable, and spatially explicit format for n-dimensional arrays.
 By building on top of the COG layout.
 However, there are some drawbacks to this approach that data providers should be aware of:

-1. **Hard to apply update operations**, especially when user-defined overviews are involved.
+1. **Hard to apply streaming operations**, especially when data overviews are involved.
 While not technically impossible, implementing streaming in mCOG is more complex and not as efficient compared to Zarr's chunked design, where this process is quite straightforward.

-2. **Limited support for complex nested data structures**. mCOG does not support complex nested data structures, like a list of n-dimensional variables.
+3. **Limited support for complex nested data structures**. mCOG does not support complex nested data structures, like a list of n-dimensional variables.
 It is designed to handle one coordinate reference system (CRS) and one transform per file.

-3. **Fixed Chunking Schema**: In mCOG, the chunking schema is dimensionally fixed.
+4. **Fixed Chunking Schema**: In mCOG, the chunking schema is dimensionally fixed.
 This means that for a 4D array, the chunking structure can only be defined as:
   - `(1 × BLOCKXSIZE × BLOCKYSIZE)` when interleaves is band or tile,
   - `(C × BLOCKXSIZE × BLOCKYSIZE)` when interleaves is by pixel, or
   - `(C' × BLOCKXSIZE' × BLOCKYSIZE')` when `md:blockzsize` is different from 1.
 Unlike Zarr or NetCDF5, which naturally support flexible chunking, this constraint in mCOG can lead to larger file sizes, particularly when handling highly redundant data (e.g., climate datasets).